6 Things You Didn't Know About Cows

 A lot of people think that Hinduism involves the worship of cows — after all, that's where the term "sacred cow" comes from, right?
 The truth is a bit more nuanced.
 In Hinduism, all animals are sacred.
 Cows, in particular, are a symbol of wealth, life and nourishment, in part because of their role in producing milk and fertilizer.
 While there are designated festivals for honoring the important role cows play in Hindu society, they are not worshiped in the sense that we understand the term.

 The persistent popularity of bullfighting in certain parts of the world is a hotly contested topic.
 Some people argue that it's an important cultural tradition, while others claim it is needlessly cruel and glorifies violence against animals.
 One commonly held belief about the practice is that the bull is attracted to the red cape a matador uses to bait it.
 In reality, cattle are colorblind — the color red is traditionally used to disguise the blood that is spilled when the bull is attacked.

 The Cattle Stamp-ede

 Cows are the subject of one of the most famous American stamps, known as Western Cattle in Storm.
 A perennial candidate for the title of most beautiful stamp ever made, Western Cattle in Storm was first printed in 1898 in a series of nine designs commemorating the Trans-Mississippi Exposition of that year.
-One interesting fact about this stamp is that the cattle depicted — its design was based on a John MacWhirter painting known as The Vanguard — was a Scottish breed that wasn't native to the U.S. at the time.
+One interesting fact about this stamp is that the cattle depicted are a Scottish breed that wasn't native to the U.S. at the time.
+This design was based on a John MacWhirter painting, known as The Vanguard.